hyperledger/fabric/docs/source/install.md

 ## Download Fabric samples, Docker images, and binaries

 A working directory is required - for example, Go Developers use the `$HOME/go/src/github.com/<your_github_userid>` directory.
 This is a Golang Community recommendation for Go projects.
-If you are using a different directory or Windows, see the [Notes](https://hyperledger-fabric.readthedocs.io/en/latest/install.html#notes) below.

 ```shell
 mkdir -p $HOME/go/src/github.com/<your_github_userid>